iron-software/IronBarcode-Examples/get-started/docker-linux/README.md

 ## Benefits of Using Docker

-Docker provides developers with a streamlined method to package, distribute, and execute any application as a compact, self-contained container.
-These containers offer portability and can operate seamlessly across different computing environments.
+Docker provides developers with a simplified method to package, distribute, and execute any application as a compact, self-contained container.
+These containers offer portability and can operate across different computing environments.

 ## Introduction to IronBarcode with Linux